gugeldot/mouse-axis-inverter/README.md

 # Purpose
 A bit clunky scripts that inverts one of the 2 axis.

-Update: Rewritten for performance reasons see [Common patterns and mistakes](https://github.com/boppreh/keyboard#common-patterns-and-mistakes)
+Update: Rewritten for performance reasons, see [Common patterns and mistakes](https://github.com/boppreh/keyboard#common-patterns-and-mistakes)

 # Usage
 ## Python